eigengo/akka-patterns/README.md

 This repository contains code that demonstrates large-scale Akka applications.
 My aim is to share my experience & the pains so that you don't have to re-invent the wheel yourself.

+Check out the API in the application at [Akka Patterns API](http://docs.akkapatterns.apiary.io/).

-Follow me on Twitter [@honzam399](https://twitter.com/#/honzam399); submit your requests for the next topic to cover by adding an issue [Issues](https://github.com/janm399/akka-patterns/issues).
+Follow me on Twitter [@honzam399](https://twitter.com/#/honzam399); submit your requests for the next topic to cover by adding an issue [Issues](https://github.com/eigengo/akka-patterns/issues).

 The topics I shall cover include: